The joy of validating technical research

 1. Find the maximum (M), minimum (m) and middle (c) of R, G, and B.

-The middle??
-What’s the middle of RGB?
-The average mean, or the median?
+What is the middle of RGB?
+Average?
+Mean, median mode?
 Since RGB can be visualized as a coordinate in a 3D cube, does it mean the midpoint distance of the RGB vector?

-Finally, I searched the author’s name and the missing repository: chernov colormath.
-Luckily for me, after scrolling down quite far, I found “How to calculate mid value of RGB image in matlab?”
+In a moment of clarity, I searched for the most basic of terms, the author’s name and repository: chernov colormath.
+Scrolling through the results quite far, I found a Q&A forum: “How to calculate mid value of RGB image in matlab?”

 Matlab question and answer forums